lollcat/se3-augmented-coupling-flows/README.md

 # Equivariant Augmented Normalizing Flows
+Current status: There are bugs which I am squishing

 Exploring whether the idea works.
 See `examples` for a training run on the (equivariant) double well problem.